Chinese New Year From Traditional to Playful

 Who couldn’t use some prosperity in the coming year?
 Especially when it’s an excuse to eat more chicken!
 This fragrant recipe is a Shanghai classic and usually served cold — a practical relic of the tradition of first offering it up to ancestors at the family altar.
 Today, that makes it an excellent Chinese New Year dish to prepare in advance as you focus on all of the other good luck goodies.
 Don’t forget to make the herbaceous dipping sauce!

 The Chinese culture adores pork.
 It’s the most widely consumed meat in the country that’s also the producer of half of the world’s total supply.
-So obviously, pork — which stands for peace when proffered during the Chinese New Year’s Eve feast — is a must.
+So obviously, pork — which stands for peace when proffered during the Chinese New Year’s Eve feast — is a traditional Chinese New Year food.
 Decadent pork belly has become more widely available in recent years, and this recipe brings out its best traits with a candied sauce that will have you licking your fingers at the table.

 Authentic Chinese sweet and sour flavors are a far cry from the syrupy ones westernized for American palates.
 The zip of black vinegar and Shaoxing wine balance the sweetness of sticky sauces like plum, hoisin, and even — surprise! — ketchup that makes one of my favorite pork preparations a lucky color red.
 The texture and flavor of the sauce can also stand for family cohesiveness and sweet fortune.
 Any excuse to eat this, I’ll take!

 There’s nothing like a Hong Kong soup shop roast duck, crisped to perfection in a vertical roasting oven.
-But these days, with many Chinatowns in jeopardy due to COVID, it’s not as easy to ask “how much is that (ducky) in the window?”
-With an air fryer, you can replicate this classic using the very best part of the protein that symbolizes loyalty.
+But if you have an air fryer at home, you might be able to get close!
+Try your hand at replicating this classic, using the very best part of the protein that symbolizes loyalty.

 China’s answer to fondue Bourguignonne calls for the same principle: gathering over a communal table, lingering over bite-by-bite cooking from a shared pot.
 The difference is that instead of hot oil, a bubbling broth cooks meats, noodles, and all manner of vegetables before diners top off their labors with self-mixed sauces.
 Displaying a variety of raw ingredients creates visual abundance, and thoughtfully chosen ones maximize auspiciousness.